Updated: December 14, 2022

-B2B companies learned the value of email marketing long ago, and with $38 earned for every $1 spent, it’s easy to see why the digital marketing tactic is used by 92% of manufacturer marketing professionals.
+B2B companies learned the value of email marketing long ago.
+Believe it or not, since the early 1970s.
+It has a substantial return on investment (ROI) of $36 earned for every $1 spent.
+With an ROI like that, it’s easy to see why the digital marketing tactic is a favored content distribution channel amongst manufacturer marketing professionals.

-The email channel is a marketers dream.
-By enticing prospects to give you their contact information, you have a direct conduit where you can send that person marketing content whenever you wish.
+The email channel is a manufacturing marketer’s dream.
+By enticing prospects to give you their contact information, you have a direct conduit where you can send that person highly-targeted marketing and sales content directly to their inbox.
 The problem comes when you find yourself struggling to stand out.

 The fight for inbox prominence is a very real one.
-All of your competitors are likely using the same language, speaking to the same pain points, and offering similar products and services.
+All your competitors are likely targeting the same markets, speaking to the same pain points and offering similar products and services.
 How do you separate yourself?

-Instead of trying to be outrageous just for the sake of improving open rates and click-throughs, here are ten email marketing tips for manufacturer marketers that will help you stand out and get noticed in the digital age
+Instead of trying to be outrageous or increase the number of emails you send, just for the sake of improving open rates and click-throughs, follow these nine email marketing tips for manufacturer marketers that will help you stand out and get noticed in the digital age.

 Don’t be among the manufacturing and distribution companies that struggle to remain up-to-date with the latest technological advances.
-More millennials are filling B2B decision-making positions, and those prospects are probably making heavy use of their smartphones to wheel and deal.
+More millennials are filling B2B decision-making positions, and those prospects are probably making heavy use of their smartphones.
+Today’s B2B buyers, especially millennials and generation Z, do everything from searching for business solutions to building relationships with key suppliers and closing sales with their customers.
 Therefore, your email marketing software should give you several options to streamline your outreach efforts.

 First things first, you should be able to automatically send emails to prospects who subscribe to your newsletter, thanking them for their trust.
 Be sure to never abuse that trust, and only send something when you have a purposeful message to send.

-Popular newsletter topics include changes to your company, new product announcements, industry news, as well as useful tips your clients can use to enrich their business efforts.
+Popular newsletter topics include changes to your company, new product announcements, industry news, as well as useful tips your prospects and clients can use to enrich their business efforts.

-The email software you choose should also be able to send out an automatic email the moment a form is filled out, a download is completed, and other critical actions are taken by your prospective clients.
+The email software you choose should also be able to send out an automatic email the moment a form is filled out, a download is completed and another critical action is taken by your prospective clients.

-Most of all, focus on content your recipients can use, as 72% of B2B buyers are most likely to share useful content with their colleagues via email.
-For best results, focus on common problems, such as finding quality products that last, solutions like how to find the best manufacturer for your clients’ needs, and tips and advice like how to get the best value for your products, as well as how to use your products properly.
+Most of all, focus on content your recipients can use as 72% of B2B buyers are most likely to share useful content with their colleagues via email.
+For best results, concentrate on common problems, such as finding quality products that last.
+Write about solutions like how to find the best manufacturer for your clients’ needs.
+And provide tips and advice like how to get the best value for your products, as well as how to use your products properly.